sindresorhus/archs/readme.md

 ## Related

-See [`node-platforms`](https://github.com/sindresorhus/node-platforms) for a list of platforms supported by Node.
+See [`node-platforms`](https://github.com/sindresorhus/node-platforms) for a list of platforms supported by Node.js.